WINIFRED LA FRANCE

 Born in Deloraine, Tasmania, and described in her youth as a promising student with a “pure dramatic soprano voice,” Winifred La France eventually turned to variety entertainment as a quick-change/artistic posing act.
 Billed as the “Parisian Beauty” she toured Australia and New Zealand for a decade before travelling to the USA in 1914 with manager Jack O’Donnell.
 La France returned to the Australasian region in 1918, and maintained a stage presence here until at least the early 1930s.

 Image Source: Mail (Adelaide) 2 Nov.
 (1912), 12.

 One of Australia’s most celebrated Living Stature performers, Pansy Montague first came to attention of the Australian public in the late 1890s as an actress with Dan Barry and Harry Cogill companies.
 After developing her La Milo act she presented it, possibly for the first time, at the Palace Garden‘s Perth in January 1906.
 Initially wearing a tight-fitting stocking to avoid total nudity she later covered herself in alabaster whiting to create a marble effect.
 Her popularity led to a long line of engagements in England and America, and many complaints from church authorities.

 Image Source: State Library of Victoria.

 Cast as one of the babes in the Fullers pantomime Babes in the Wood, Stella Lamond later toured with the Sunbeam Pantomime Children for six years (billed as “woop woop girl”).
-After going solo in 1928 she joined Nat Phillips’ Whirligigs.
-After working with comedian Joe Lawman for almost a decade, Lamond and her second husband Max Reddy toured their own Follies company for some 15 years.
+After going solo in 1928 she joined Nat Phillips’ Whirligigs and went on to work with comedian Joe Lawman (also her first husband) for almost a decade.
+Lamond, whose career also spanned radio, film and television, later worked in partnership with her second husband Max Reddy.

 - More details